 About contact tracing

 If you test positive for COVID-19 and are asked to identify people with whom you have recently interacted, your honesty is crucial to helping control the spread of COVID-19 in our community.
 The information you provide will not be used to penalize any student for their behavior.

 Caring for your mental health

 - Consider these virtual opportunities from the Campus Activities Office.

 - Call Cornell Health 24/7 (607-255-5155 #4) to speak with a licensed therapist from our on-call service.

 - Consult informally with a CAPS counselor through Let’s Talk, or join an online counseling group.

-- Schedule a telehealth appointment with a CAPS counselor or a Behavioral Health Consultant.
+- Schedule an appointment with a CAPS counselor or a Behavioral Health Consultant.